dghm-genomics/docker-workshop-braunschweig/README.md

 ### Work with the software installed on the image

-A few suggestions to get you acquainted with the installed software:

-Once within the container, test SPAdes by typing

-    $ spades.py --test

-If successful, a long log will be output to your screen finishing with

-    ========= TEST PASSED CORRECTLY.

-    SPAdes log can be found here: /data/fastq/spades_test/spades.log

-    Thank you for using SPAdes!

-Show prokka's instructions by typing

-    $ prokka -h
+Harald Gruber-Vodicka has kindly provided an [example on how to assemble genomes of _Ricketsia japonica_](https://github.com/HRGV/DGHM2017_assembly/blob/master/DGHM2017_raw_reads_to_assembly_QC.sh) using this image.
+Please check it out!

-Please refer to [Information about referenced software and data](#information-about-referenced-software-and-data) to learn about the installed software available on the image.
+Please also refer to [Information about referenced software and data](#information-about-referenced-software-and-data) to learn about the installed software available on the image.

 ## Information about installed software